turingschool/career-development-curriculum-site/module_four/negotiations.md

 			* If working remotely is important, find out if that something that's part of the company culture.
 If they allow for it, how much will they allow?
 Will they reimburse internet at home?
 Will they reimburse a co-working space?
 You could mention working with clients, other teammates, for a selling point
 		* "If you can do this, then I'm on board."

-**Slides #17-18:**

 #### Alumni Examples
-**Note to Facilitator #2:** Call on 2-3 students to ask "what do you notice about these examples?" and talk through what the person did to make these changes in salary happen.

 Here are a few examples of how alumni have approached the negotiations conversation -- remember, you can reach out to Turing staff for coaching when it comes to negotiating an offer:

 * One alum received an offer for $60k, 100%-paid benefits package, 401K, 20 PTO days (4 weeks).
 This student was worried that the offer was quite low and discussed it with Ian.
 The perception was that the company was unaware of market rates for entry-level devs.
 So, the student worked with Ian and sent this to them at 3pm that day: